mrocklin/thesis/search.md

 include [Greedy](greedy.py)
 ~~~~~~~~~

 The functions `chain` and `imap` operate lazily, computing results as they are requested.
-Management of history, old state, and garbage collection is performed by the Python runtime and is localized to the generator mechanism in `chain` and `imap`.
+Management of history, old state, and garbage collection is performed by the Python runtime and is localized to the generator mechanisms in the `chain` and `imap` functions found in the standard library `itertools`.

 #### Continuing the Search